A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Numerical studies

 Under the coalescence condition $\frac{R}{X} = \frac{P}{Q}$, both sufficient solvability condition \eqref{eq:est2bus} and the real condition \eqref{eq:real2bus} define the same solvability boundary characterized by $|RP + XQ| = \frac{1}{4}$.
-The coalescence condition also holds for large scale distribution systems with a zero-loading base point.
-Figure \ref{fig:coalescence} plots the covering ratio--which we define as the ratio of the estimated loadability limit to the real loadability limit--against the homogeneous power factors $\cos(\phi)$ as well as $\cot(\phi)$.
+For large-scale distribution systems, unfortunately, we can neither observe any case where the estimated boundary matches the actual one nor provide any rigorously mathematical proof or estimation regarding the gap between the two boundaries.
+However, extensive simulation results reveal that the coalescence condition ``almost'' holds for large systems with a zero-loading base point.
+Figure \ref{fig:coalescence} plots the covering ratio--which we define as the ratio of the estimated loadability limit to the real loadability limit--against the homogeneous power factors $\cos(\phi)$ and $\cot(\phi)$.
 The intersection point of each pair, consisting of the horizontal curve and the vertical line of the same colour, indicates the maximum ratio for the corresponding distribution system.
-All the maximum ratios are larger than $0.8$, indicating that the estimated solvability limit can cover more than $80\%$ of the actual limit.
+All maximum ratios are larger than $0.8$, indicating that the estimated solvability limit can cover more than $80\%$ of the actual limit.
 Moreover, the matching $P/Q$ ratio or $\cot(\phi)$ can be approximated by the average $R/X$ ratio of the lines.
 In all considered test cases, with $P/Q = \langle R/X\rangle$, the maximum covering percentage is circa $80\%$.
-It can also be seen that if the lines are almost homogeneous in terms of the $R/X$ ratio, the matching ratio likely falls within the most common range of $R/X$ as shown in Table \ref{table:matching} for the $33$-node, $69$-node, $123$-node, and $141$-node test feeders.
+It can also be seen that, if the lines are almost homogeneous in terms of the $R/X$ ratio, the matching ratio likely falls within the most common range of $R/X$ as shown in Table \ref{table:matching} for the $33$-node, $69$-node, $123$-node, and $141$-node test feeders.